 - Are expected to facilitate cultural events, language clubs, and language tables

-- Are required to attend two events sponsored by ECA and coordinated by IIE which will arrange flights and accommodations: 1) a U.S.-based orientation sponsored by ECA during the summer, right before the FLTA grant, and 2) a mid-year enrichment conference in Washington D.C. in December or January.
-This benefit may be adjusted due to COVID-19 situation)
+- Are required to attend two events sponsored by ECA and coordinated by IIE which will arrange flights and accommodations: 1) a U.S.-based orientation during the summer, right before the FLTA grant, and 2) a mid-year enrichment conference in Washington D.C. in December or January.
+This benefit may be adjusted due to COVID-19 situation.

 - Room and Board (offered by host university; FLTAs may be taxed for local and federal tax for what received from the university)

 - Monthly stipend (offered by host university and IIE)